 First off, I’m playing with a Pixel 4XL, an Xbox One controller, and this controller clip by Jovitec.
 I’ve played on both 2.4Ghz and 5Ghz Wifi at home with average download speeds of about 50-60 Gbs.
 I also played a bit with a Bluetooth headset (the Bose QC 35 II).

 Connecting the controller was as easy as turning my phone’s Bluetooth on and pressing a button on the controller.
-Then, I Just had to login to the Xbox Game Streaming app with my Xbox Live profile.
+Then, I Just had to login to the Xbox Game Pass app with my Xbox Live profile.

 The first challenge that I assumed I would encounter was text.
 This was definitely an issue in games like Gears of War 5 and Borderlands 2 when doing tutorials, going through inventory, picking up items with text, and reading maps and quest text.
 I completely avoided games like ARK, the Telltale games, Dead Island, State of Decay 2, and others that I knew would rely heavily on menus and text.
 My saving grace was triple tap to zoom built into Android, which got me through tutorial text and inventory circulation.
 If something were to appear on the screen during combat that I had to read in a hurry, I would either miss out on reading it or die in my attempt to read it.